I'm Not There: Music

 The film features numerous songs by Dylan, performed by Dylan and also recordings by other artists.
 The songs feature as both foreground—performed by artists on camera (e.g. "Goin' to Acapulco", "Pressing On")—and background accompaniment to the action.
 A notable non-Dylan song in the movie is "(I'm Not Your) Steppin' Stone" by The Monkees, which plays in the background of a party scene set in London.

-Release
+Release and reception

-In January 2007, The Weinstein Company acquired U.S distribution rights to the film.
+In May 2005, Sony Pictures Classics was reportedly in negotiations to acquire North and Latin American and Spanish distribution rights to the film.
+In January 2007, The Weinstein Company acquired North American and U.K. distribution rights to the film.
 I'm Not There had its world premiere at the Telluride Film Festival on August 31, 2007.
 The film went onto screen at the Toronto International Film Festival, London Film Festival, and the New York Film Festival.
-The film opened in limited release in the United States on November 21, 2007.
+It opened in limited release in the United States on November 21, 2007.
 It was then released in Germany on February 28, 2008, by Tobis Film.